GymbylCoding/Dusk-Engine/README.md

 ### Install ###

 The engine itself is found in the folder named "Dusk".
-It's what you'll use for your personal projects.
+It's what you'll actually use.
 To use Dusk in your project, copy the folder into your project's **root** directory (where `main.lua` is) and `require` it like so:
 ```Lua
 local dusk = require("Dusk.Dusk")
 ```

 You won't have to worry about any other files in the Dusk folder, unless you want to take a peek at the code.
 They're all used internally by the engine itself.

+### Contribute ###

+One of the good things about open source projects is that anyone can code on them.
+Contributions are welcome.
+Take a look at the files in `contribute/` to get started.

+### Made a Game With Dusk? ###

+If you've published a game with Dusk, please contact me from [my website][contact] and I'll see about setting up a finished games showcase.

 ### License ###